-Olivia Cavlan, MD; Penny Dash, MD; Jean Drouin, MD; Tim Fountaine, MD, PhD; and Farhad Riahi, MD One of the core missions of any health system is to improve the health status of its population.
+Olivia Cavlan, MD; Penny Dash, MD; Jean Drouin, MD; Tim Fountaine, MD, PhD; and Farhad Riahi, MD system is to improve the health status of its population.
 To do this, it must take appropriate actions to prevent illness as well as to ensure the efficient delivery of high-quality primary, secondary, tertiary, and rehabilitative care.
 Selecting which interventions to prioritize can be difficult, however.
 It can be even more difficult to determine how to set up the health system to ensure that the appropriate interventions are delivered efficiently.